Scarlet-Butterfly/Scarlet-Butterfly/README.md

 - 👋 Hi, I’m @Scarlet-Butterfly
 - 👀 I’m interested in improving my coding skills
-- 🌱 I’m currently learning IT Project Management skills along with brushing up on my PHP skills
+- 🌱 I’m currently uploading my old projects to github
 - 💞️ I’m looking to collaborate on just about anything at this moment
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I've dislocated my shoulder and knee but I've never broken a bone